brickbots/PiFinder/docs/source/user_guide.rst

 In most cases, you can use the name ``pifinder.local`` to connect to the PiFinder.
 On older computers or those that don't support zeroconf networking, you can use the IP address provides on the :ref:`Global Options<user_guide:global options>` screen to connect.
 You can connect to the PiFinder via:

-* A web browser to use the :ref:`user_guide:Web Interface` for remote control or configuration changes
+* A web browser to use the :ref:`user_guide:Web Interface` for remote control, setting up access to other WiFi networks and for configuration changes
-* SSH to get shell access for software updates and other admin tasks
+* SSH to get shell access for advanced users
 * SMB (Samba) to access saved images, logs an observing lists
 * LX200 protocol to allow updating of a planetarium app, such as :doc:`skysafari` , with the position of the telescope